ierhyna/stylelint-no-indistinguishable-colors/README.md

 #### ignore: Array ['#colorA', '#colorB']

-Hex color codes that you would like to ignore completely
+Hex color codes that you would like to ignore completely.

 #### threshold: Number